karlpalaka/helloworld/README.md

 # TicketToRide

 ## Information
-This is just a really basic, currently hardcoded version of the board game Ticket To Ride for academic purposes.
+This is just a really basic version of the board game Ticket To Ride for academic purposes.

 ## Resources
 [TicketToRide Rules](https://ncdn0.daysofwonder.com/tickettoride/en/img/tt_rules_2015_en.pdf)